Gualala Arts logo

 , Point Arena

-A Great Day in Harlem (1994), ESQUIRE magazine photographer Art Kane gathered 57 of the world's greatest jazz musicians for a group photo.
+A Great Day in Harlem (1994), Esquire magazine photographer Art Kane gathered 57 of the world's greatest jazz musicians for a group photo.
 This film brilliantly captures the vibrant spirit of Harlem at that time through anecdotes from those who were present.
 (59 minutes)

-The Legend of Bop City (1998) is a documentary about the famous SF jazz mecca of the 1940s and 50s, Jimbo's Bop City in the Fillmore District.
+The Legend of Bop City The Legend of Bop City (1998) is a documentary about the famous SF jazz mecca of the 1940s and 50s, Jimbo's Bop City in the Fillmore District.
 Every major musician of that magical era performed there and this fascinating film brings that heyday back to life through rare stills and interviews.
 (52 minutes)

 Arena Cove & Jazz